vmatsiiako/seminar_business_analytics/README.md

   In this file, we store the functions that are used in the evaluation steps of `main.py`.
 ### 2. Clustering
+- `kmeans.py`

+  In this file, we analyze the clustering performance of k-means on the original data as well as the data sets obtained from PCA, Deep Autoencoder, and Denoising Deep Autoencoder models.
+Here, we use the Homegeneity, Completeness, and V-measure scores.
+- `kmeansreduced.py`

+  This is the file in which perform the clustering analysis of the reduced data set (omitting the pictures with fist-like signs).
+- `kmedoids.py`

+  In this file, we analyze the clustering performance of k-medoids on the original data as well as the data sets obtained from PCA, Deep Autoencoder, and Denoising Deep Autoencoder models.
+Again, we use the Homegeneity, Completeness, and V-measure scores.

 ### 3. Data

+- `sign_mnist_train.csv` is the data set containing all the train data in the original format.
+- `sign_mnist_test.csv` is the data set containing all the test data in the original format.
+- `Final_train_denoising_ae.csv` is the data set containing the reduced train data obtained from the Denoising Deep Autoencoder model.
+- `Final_test_denoising_ae.csv` is the data set containing the reduced test data obtained from the Denoising Deep Autoencoder model.
+- `Final_train_ae.csv` is the data set containing the reduced train data obtained from the Deep Autoencoder model.
+- `Final_test_ae.csv` is the data set containing the reduced test data obtained from the Deep Autoencoder model.

+### 4. Intrinsic Dimensionality

+- `ID_estimation.py`
+  In this file, we estimate the intrinsic dimensionality based on our train data.
+We use